fortunejs/fortune/README.md

 - Adapter interface, use any database that can implement an adapter.
 - **No** object-relational mapping (ORM) or active record pattern, just plain data objects.
 - **No** coupling with network protocol, handle requests from anywhere.

-## Requirements

-Fortune.js is written in ECMAScript 5.1, with one ECMAScript 6 addition: **Promise**.
-Most of its public API returns Promises to be compatible with future editions of the language.

 ## License